A true paradise...never to miss... once in a lifetime experience.

-Everest Base Camp is one of the popular trekking destinations which lead one to the base of the highest mountain on earth Mt.
+Everest Base Camp (9 Day) is one of the popular trekking destinations which leads one to the base of the highest mountain on earth Mt.
 Everest (8848.86m).
 The entire area of Everest lies in the Khumbu region of Nepal and falls under Khumbu Pasang Lhamu Rural Municipality.

 Now let’s talk about the required permits for trekking into the Everest Base Camp.
 There are two different permits required for the Everest trek.
 They are: